pmp-p/python-wasm-plus/README.md

     touchpong.py could be shareware so if you like it, send an expensive thank you to @blubberquark on Pygame Community discord ;)

+    emscripten interface use code from Panda3D project written by https://github.com/rdb  and  regularly modified to accomodate emsdk tip-of-tree.

 ***MORE?:***